 Do we know what causes pituitary tumors?

-Scientists do not know exactly what causes most pituitary tumors.
+Scientists don’t know exactly what causes most pituitary tumors.
 During the past few years, they have made great progress in understanding how certain changes in a person’s DNA can cause cells in the pituitary to produce a tumor.
 DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
+But DNA affects more than how we look.

-Some genes have instructions for controlling when cells grow and divide into new cells.
-Genes that help cells grow and divide or cause them to live longer than they should are called oncogenes.
+Some genes control when cells grow, divide into new cells, and die.
+Genes that help cells grow, divide, and stay alive are called oncogenes.
 Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Tumors can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

-Several other gene changes have been found in other types of pituitary adenomas, but it is not clear whether abnormal genes are always needed for pituitary tumor formation.
+Changes in other genes have been found in other types of pituitary adenomas, but it’s not clear if abnormal genes are always needed for pituitary tumors to form.
 What is known is that there is a loss of the regulatory mechanism that normally keeps the pituitary cells from growing and making too much hormone.

-Because there are no known lifestyle-related or environmental causes of pituitary tumors, it is important to remember that there is nothing people with tumors could have done to prevent them.
+Because there are no known lifestyle-related or environmental causes of pituitary tumors, it’s important to remember that there is nothing people with these tumors could have done to prevent them.